brianhoch/brianhoch.github.io/_drafts/2018-03-30-2018-03-what-is-designops.md

 - Increasing the efficiency with which we execute the design process
 - Working effectively at scale
 - Efficiently communicating with product partners and stakeholders to work from the best information and maintain alignment
-- Constantly improving the quality of work that we deliver in
+- Constantly improving the quality of work that we deliver
-    - Understanding user needs and wants
-    - Ideating solutions that address those needs
-    - Validating those solutions to assure proper fit
-    - Crafting those solutions into delightful, inclusive experiences

 ## DesignOps multiplies design team effectiveness ##